-- F.1 This is a temporary relief from 2017-18 to 2019- 2020 and the Government is not changing the legislation around the reliefs available to these properties.
+- F.1 This is a relief that will be awarded until 2025 and the Government is not changing the legislation around the reliefs available to these properties.
 Central Government will reimburse local authorities that use their discretionary relief powers (under section 47(3)) of the Local Government Finance Act 1988 to grant relief in line with the eligibility criteria set out in this guidance. - F.2 The Council will be compensated by Central Government through a grant under section 31 of the Local Government Act 2003.